In Depth Baby Product Reviews Led by a Pediatrician

 Looking for a fun way to zip around town with little ones?
 We considered more than 12 bike trailers before selecting 8 fun options to compare.
 A great bike trailer can be an excellent way to get out and about for family adventures outside of jogging or strolling.
 However, deciding which trailer best suits your needs can be challenging.
 Components such as adjustable suspension, multi-sport capabilities, and storage capacity can make all the difference when hauling your little ones but are not always necessary.
 We looked at some of the top bike trailers on the market.
 Our favorites are the trailers we believe will keep you and your kids happy on the road, no matter what riding style you plan to do.

-Since 2012, BabyGearLab has been buying and testing the best strollers.
-In addition to trailers, the best jogging strollers, and full-size options, we've also tested top-ranked travel strollers, and the top-ranked double strollers.
+Since 2012, BabyGearLab has been buying and testing strollers.
+In addition to trailers, jogging strollers, and full-size options, we've also tested top-ranked travel strollers, and the top-ranked double strollers.
 Remember to review our review of kids' bike helmets to select the best option for your child.

 Editor's Note: We conducted a bike trailer review update on May 31, 2024.
 The update includes a review of product availability and current pricing and a note about a new version of the Burley Bee.